clibuilder/clibuilder/README.md

 When using `Config` and `Context`, you can specify their type using `createCommand<Config, Context>()`.

-Due to TypeScript limitation,
-when explicitly specifying the `Config` or `Context` type, you lost the the ability to infer types from `Argument` and `Options`.
+But due to TypeScript limitation, when explicitly specifying the `Config` or `Context` type, you lost the the ability to infer types from `Argument` and `Options`.

-instead, you can specify the `config` property and `context` property directly.
+Instead, you can specify the `config` property and `context` property directly.
 Note that the value in the `config` property is not being used.
 It is only for defining the shape of the config that the command expects.